giridhar7632/parallaxEffect/README.md

 # Parallax Effect

-One of the most popular effects of modern web experience is **the parallax effect**.
+One of the most popular effects of modern web experience is **parallax effect**.
 We are going to build a basic project to understand how the parallax effect works.
 To understand this workshop you will need to be familiar with HTML, CSS and JavaScript.

 <a href="https://total-parallax.giridharhackclu.repl.co/">![Final Result](https://cloud-1z03ndewk.vercel.app/ezgif.com-gif-maker__2_.gif)</a>